sivakumar1425/global/Lesson_1_Cryptography_101/readme.md

 Now, open the file `sign-and-verify.js` so you can see how it works.

+Try changing the `message` object by one character (i.e. remove the '!' from 'Hello World!') and run the file again.
+You can see that the signature changes completely, demonstrating how hashing is involved in the signature generation.

 #### Encrypt and Decrypt
 Another feature of cryptographic keys is the ability to encrypt and decrypt a message, which allows you to hide information from a third party.